-The PDM program provides competitive grants to States, Territories, Tribes, and local long-term hazard mitigation measures after a Declaration.
-Activities may include buyouts, retrofits, relocations, elevations, and minor flood control projects.
+1175 The PDM program provides competitive grants to States, Territories, Tribes, and local 1176 governments for hazard mitigation planning and the implementation of mitigation projects prior 1177 to a disaster event.
+Activities may include planning, buyouts, retrofits, relocations, elevations,

+1178 minor flood control projects, and vegetative fuels reduction.